sans-ui-org/sans-ui/src/routes/(section)/components/button/+page.md

 ## Variant

-Buttons has `variant` prop to decide the color theme of it.
+The `variant` prop lets you customize the color theme of the button:

 <div class="inline-flex flex-row gap-4 flex-wrap">
 	<Button variant="primary">Button</Button>